savonet/book/workflow.md

 - blank detection
 - log all the music files which have gone on air
 - count the number of played music files (a reference!)
+- interactive switching with teltnet (= switch on a boolean set via telnet)

 Cue points
 ----------